matomo-org/developer-documentation/docs/3.x/generated/Piwik/Plugin/Report.md

 Returns an array of metric documentations and their corresponding translations.

 Eg
-`array('nb_visits' => 'If a visitor comes to your website for the first time or if he visits a page more than 30 minutes after...')`.
+`array('nb_visits' => 'If a visitor comes to your website for the first time or if they visit a page more than 30 minutes after...')`.
 By default the given [$metrics](/api-reference/Piwik/Plugin/Report#$metrics) are used and their corresponding translations are looked up automatically.
 If there is a metric documentation not found, you should add the default metric documentation translation for this metric using the [Metrics.getDefaultMetricDocumentationTranslations](/api-reference/events#metricsgetdefaultmetricdocumentationtranslations) event.
 If you want to overwrite